 Success Stories & Testimonials

-These stories and testimonials presented here are individual successes told in detail – real people, real stories, real achievement – with only the names and other identifying information altered to protect the participant’s privacy.
+These stories and testimonials presented here are individual successes told in detail – real people, real stories, real achievement.

 We at OAR applaud the determination, courage and strength of character evident in these success stories.
 Each is unique, each totally original, each in its own way extraordinary.

 OAR also uses people-first and strength-based language and sees participants as experts on themselves and leaders for their own life and plans.
 We constantly seek feedback and guidance from participants and pride ourselves on having an ethical storytelling philosophy that respects the dignity and protects the privacy of each person we work with.
 We do not use the actual names, photos, or videos of OAR participants to protect their privacy.

 Michael’s involvement with the criminal justice system began at age 12 with a variety of drug related charges.
 He was finishing two five-year sentences at Coffeewood Correctional Center in Culpeper, VA when he began working with OAR.
 For 10 months prior to his release, Michael met with OAR staff once a week for two-hour sessions.
 During these weekly sessions, Michael worked with his Reentry Coach to create a resume, discover strengths and talents which he could bring to the workforce upon his release, and identify jobs which matched his skills and interests.
 Michael also worked with his Reentry Coach on addressing issues he had been struggling with, such as coping with the loss of his mother and older brother during his period of incarceration, through self-reflection and motivational therapy.
 Throughout his sessions with his Reentry Coach, Michael frequently stated, “When I talk I can tell that you are listening and care what I’m saying.
 While I’m here in this room, I forget that I’m in a prison…” Read More >